Parth27/savitar/CONTRIBUTION.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for this repository.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please perform a cursory search to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.